klyshko/klyshko.github.io/_pages/cv.md

 **Biotech R&D - AI/ML - BioPhysicist**

-With a PhD in Physics and hands-on industry experience in biotech and healthtech (10+ years of combined experience), I  tackle complex problems, particularly in science, technology, and healthcare.
+With a PhD in Physics and hands-on industry experience in biotech (10+ years of combined experience), I tackle complex problems, particularly in science, technology, and healthcare.
 In addition to strong analytical skills, I have extensive experience in data visualization, scientific communication, and mentoring.
 I’m passionate about contributing to projects that have a positive impact on society.

 Education
 ======